Getting Pregnant and HIV

 There are several different options for reducing the chances of passing on HIV while trying to get pregnant.
 Safer conception options are a bit different depending on whether the members of the couple are seroconcordant (both people are living with HIV) or serodifferent (also known as serodiscordant, "mixed status couples" or "magnetic couples").
 In serodifferent couples, one person is living with HIV while the other is not.
 Options for safer conception within heterosexual serodifferent couples are based on which member of the couple is living with HIV – the man or the woman.

 Please click the links below to see safer conception options that best suit your situation.
-The information can help you weigh the risks and benefits of each option, understand what might be best for you, and prepare for discussions with your health care provider.
+The information can help you weigh the risks and benefits of each option, understand what might be best for you, and prepare for discussions with your healthcare provider.

-It is important to note that the risk of a baby having HIV is based only on the HIV status of the pregnant person.
+It is important to note that the chance of a baby having HIV is based only on the HIV status of the pregnant person.
 If you are living with HIV and interested in getting pregnant, please also see our fact sheet on Pregnancy and HIV, which provides important information about what to do before you become pregnant, care during pregnancy, labor and delivery, and preventing HIV transmission to your baby.

 Finding a Provider and Building a Support Network

-Finding the right health care provider who is supportive of your plan to get pregnant is a big first step!
+Finding the right healthcare provider who is supportive of your plan to get pregnant is a big first step!

 Despite the number of people living with HIV who want to get pregnant, there is sometimes limited access to information, options, and therapies.
-Many health care providers are not discussing family planning with their patients who are living with HIV.
+Many healthcare providers are not discussing family planning with their patients who are living with HIV.
 Some do not have sufficient information to share, while others openly discourage people living with HIV from having children.
 In the US, some laws prevent access to fertility treatments for those living with HIV, and many insurance plans do not cover these procedures.
 Despite the challenges you may face when wanting to get pregnant, it is possible for people living with HIV to have children.

 When choosing to have a child as a person living with HIV, it is important to be an advocate for yourself and your future child.
-Finding the right health care provider who is supportive of your plan to get pregnant is a big first step!
-A friendly health care provider can talk with you about many issues around pregnancy and having children: which conception option is right for you, and appropriate HIV treatments for you and/or your partner.
+Finding the right healthcare provider who is supportive of your plan to get pregnant is a big first step!
+A friendly healthcare provider can talk with you about many issues around pregnancy and having children: which conception option is right for you, and appropriate HIV treatments for you and/or your partner.
 They may also be able to speak with you about whether to disclose your HIV status to others (including other providers, your child's pediatrician, additional friends and family), and how to manage any stigma or fear you may experience around living with HIV and being pregnant.

 When The Well Project's Founder, Dawn Averitt, asked providers about getting pregnant more than 15 years ago, she faced some very negative reactions before she found a wonderful provider who supported her desire to have children.
 While her original experience in getting pregnant and having two healthy HIV-negative daughters is discussed in the three articles listed below, Dawn has also posted a blog, which says in part: